willog11/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.

-My final model consisted of the following layers:
+My final model was essentially the LeNet model coupled with some dropout functionality, it consisted of the following layers:

 | Layer | Logic         		| Description	        					|
 |:-----:|:---------------------|:--------------------------------------------------|